 - 2 c. shredded mozzarella cheese

-While the pasta is cooking, prepare the cheesy yum.
+- for the cheesy yum - While the pasta is cooking, prepare the cheesy yum.
 In a small bowl, combine the ricotta, Parmesan, salt, and pepper.

-To serve, ladle soup into bowls and top each bowl with a bit of shredded mozzarella and a good dollop of the cheesy yum.
+- to serve - Ladle soup into bowls and top each bowl with a bit of shredded mozzarella and a good dollop of the cheesy yum.
 Finish with some freshly ground black pepper over the top and a small scattering of fresh basil.

 This post was previously published March 2011.
 Some of the photographs and text were updated December 2017.